 First off, with a distinctive design, appealing materials and commendable fit-and-finish, the cabin isn't tough on the eyes.
 There's also substance to go along with the style, as the layout incorporates numerous practical elements - for example, a novel dashboard storage tray provides a convenient place to stow odds and ends, and it also features an integrated cord management system for easy mobile device charging.

 An enormous 24.5-liter center console between the front seats affords extra room for life's detritus, while tri-zone air conditioning and 12 cupholders ensure that all passengers are comfy and well-hydrated.

 Two different second-row seat designs are available - captain's chairs that bring passenger capacity to seven, and a bench seat that helps the Highlander seat eight - both of which roll forward and fold down to give convenient access to the third-row.
 An available BlueRay DVD entertainment system makes long journeys more interesting for those in back, and in case there's a fight over what to watch, Mom or Dad can restore order with the "Driver Easy Speak" system, which uses an embedded microphone to feed the driver's speech through the Highlander's audio speakers.

-Front seat entertainment comes from the standard "Display Audio" system and its attendant 6.1-inch touchscreen; uplevel models get an App Suite that brings smartphone-based access to Bing search, OpenTable, Pandora radio, Yelp and more.
+Front seat entertainment comes from the standard "Display Audio" system and its attendant 6.1-inch touchscreen; uplevel models get a larger 8.0-inch display and an App Suite that brings smartphone-based access to Bing search, OpenTable, Pandora radio, Yelp and more.